 Protein kinase C (PKC) is a family of serine- and threonine-specific protein kinases that can be activated by calcium and the second messenger diacylglycerol.
 PKC family members phosphorylate a wide variety of protein targets and are known to be involved in diverse cellular signaling pathways.
 PKC family members also serve as major receptors for phorbol esters, a class of tumor promoters.
 Each member of the PKC family has a specific expression profile and is believed to play distinct roles in cells.
 The protein encoded by this gene is one of the PKC family members.
 Studies both in human and mice demonstrate that this kinase is involved in B cell signaling and in the regulation of growth, apoptosis, and differentiation of a variety of cell types.
 Alternatively spliced transcript variants encoding the same protein have been observed. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PRKCD Gene

-PRKCD (Protein Kinase C, Delta) is a Protein Coding gene.
+PRKCD (Protein Kinase C Delta) is a Protein Coding gene.
 Diseases associated with PRKCD include autoimmune lymphoproliferative syndrome, type iii and autosomal recessive systemic lupus erythematosus.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.